yujongtzeng/Caporaso-Harris/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see  [LICENSE](LICENSE) for more details